 The structure of the wooden floor for the gymnasium is mainly composed of the wooden flooring face layer, the load distribution panel, the isolation layer, the load distribution strip, and the cushion block.
 According to the different uses, performance index requirements, and cost of sports wood flooring, the materials used in each structural layer will be different.
 The wooden flooring face layer refers to the floor placed on the surface in the floor structure.
 The load distribution panel is placed between the wooden flooring face layer and the load distribution strip in the floor structure to play a bearing role.
-The isolation layer is located between the wooden flooring face layer and the load distribution strip is a strip material placed on the lower layer of the floor structure to play a supporting role.
-The cushion block materials are placed between each layer of the floor structure or between the foundations of the building structure or between the foundations of the building structure to play a supporting role.
+The isolation layer is located between the wooden flooring face layer and the load distribution panel to isolate or prevent moisture.
+It also can be placed between the load distribution strip and the foundation of the building structure.
+The load distribution strip is a strip material placed on the lower layer of the floor structure to play a supporting role.
+The cushion block materials are placed between each layer of the floor structure or between the foundations of the building structure to play a damping role [12].